-To achieve its mission, CinTurs guides its activity by pursuing the following goals:
+To achieve its mission, CinTurs guides its activity by pursuing the following strategic objectives:

 1. Multidisciplinary research and collaborative processes

 Given that Tourism entails diverse and cumulative knowledge from different fields, CinTurs’s activities are oriented by an integrated and multidisciplinary research approach.
-This is why it is so important to have a body of researchers not only with specific qualification in Tourism, but also from other areas that contribute to tourism understanding, development and management: Sociology, Environmental Sciences, Psychology, Economics, Management (mainly Marketing) and ITC.
-Moreover, it should be emphasized that our research areas don’t have clearly defined borderlines, as we believe that collaboration among researchers from different fields, through continuous sharing of skills and experiences can potentiate the excellence in knowledge.
+This is why it is so important for the Centre to include researchers not only with a specific qualification in Tourism but also from other areas that contribute to tourism understanding, development and management: Sociology, Environmental Sciences, Psychology, Economics, Management (mainly Marketing) and ITC.
+Moreover, it should be emphasized that our research areas don’t have clearly defined borderlines, as we believe that collaboration among researchers from different fields, through continuous sharing of skills and experiences, can potentiate excellence in knowledge.

 3. Strong ties with the region

 CinTurs is settled at the UAlg, located in the Algarve, an authentic research laboratory on tourism phenomena.
 Significant research developed in the Unit has allowed a deeper understanding of the region, contributing to its identity and affirmation as a tourism destination.
 This focus persists in future activities, without neglecting, however, the study of other worldwide destinations, including comparative studies between regions.

 This articulation between CinTurs and the region potentiates the development of new research projects and participation in consulting projects, bridging the academy to the hospitality industry, and creating opportunities for further partnerships and funding.

 CinTurs also has close ties with the industry by running projects associated with particular operators’ needs, assisting in knowledge transfer, capacity building and collaboration on innovative projects that will provide regional and national industry with a competitive advantage.